Efficient Estimation of Autoregression Parameters and Innovation Distributions for Semiparametric Integer-Valued Ar(P) Models

 CentER Discussion Paper Series No. 2008-53 (revision of Paper No. 2007-23)

 39 Pages Posted: 9 Jun 2008

 Integer-valued autoregressive (INAR) processes have been introduced to model nonnegative integer-valued phenomena that evolve over time.
 The distribution of an INAR(p) process is essentially described by two parameters: a vector of autoregression coefficients and a probability distribution on the nonnegative integers, called an immigration or innovation distribution.
 Traditionally, parametric models are considered where the innovation distribution is assumed to belong to a parametric family.
-This paper instead considers a more realistic semiparametric INAR(p) model: essentially there are no restrictions on the innovation distribution.
-We provide an (semiparametrically) efficient estimator of the autoregression parameters and the innovation distribution.
+This paper instead considers a more realistic semiparametric INAR(p) model where there are essentially no restrictions on the innovation distribution.
+We provide an (semiparametrically) efficient estimator of both the autoregression parameters and the innovation distribution.

 Keywords: count data, nonparametric maximum likelihood, infinite-dimensional Z-estimator, semiparametric efficiency

 JEL Classification: C13, C14, C22